fbpx

 The Ying and Yang controls, which can be found on the bottom of the plugin, add harmonics to the lower and higher frequencies respectively, and there’s also the “inertia” button which allows the compression to slow down during low gain reduction and to speed up during high gain reduction (Option+Clicking Inertia does the opposite).

-User Interface: The user interface isn’t as friendly as the one on Fabfilter’s C2 and it also isn’t as “visual”, and it’s definitely not as easy to use as the Waves CLA-76, but it’s still a simple-enough plugin to navigate and get the hang of.
+User Interface: The user interface isn’t the friendliest for beginners and getting used to how the different parameters work may be a challenge at first, but it’s still a simple-enough plugin to navigate and get the hang of.

 Character: Kotelnikov focuses mainly on audio fidelity and not so much on adding color or character, which is why it’s considered by many to be one of the best mastering compressor plugins out there, but this doesn’t mean that it can’t work on bass guitars since it allows you to really get in there and tweak the sound to your liking.